Heavenly Ski Resort Rating

 A few areas for backcountry skiing are Echo Lake and Echo Summit off Highway 50, and Taylor Creek on the west side of Highway 89.
 If you're going to go off-piste, contact the U.S. Forest Service at 530-573-2600 for maps, trail guides, safety guidelines and to check snow and weather conditions.

-Heavenly Mountain Restaurants Restaurants on the Californian and Nevada sides of Heavenly Resort cater to all tastes.
-There are ten mountain restaurants covering just about every palate.
+Restaurants on the Californian and Nevada sides of Heavenly Resort cater to all tastes.
+There are 10 mountain restaurants covering just about every palate.

 Heavenly ski resort began in the 1950s and has changed ownership several times.
 Each new owner has had pioneering ideas that have made the resort grow from a couple of tow-ropes and a run of about 1,000 feet (300 m) to the present-day Heavenly.
 The developments on the mountain inevitably led to the boom in Stateline casinos and top celebrity shows.